liuyanghejerry/painttyServer/docs/formats.md

 All room management actions need a signed key to prove that the actions are made by room owners.
 However, not every action in this section is management.

-#### Heartbeat

-Heartbeat is sent by client, and reply or not reply by server.

-sends:

-	{
-		request: 'heartbeat',
-		timestamp: 1392389074
-	}

-`timestamp` is a unix timestamp.
-Note, we don't use ms-level timestamp, because 64-bit long integer is not good for JavaScript.

-returns(optional):

-	{
-		response: 'hearbeat',
-		timestamp: 1392389084
-	}

-Connection is always controlled by server.
-An optional heartbeat message can be sent to client, helping client to judge network speed(via `timestamp`).

-Generally, heartbeat request should be sent once per 30 seconds.
-Clients that not send heartbeat within 2 minute are dropped.
-However, if one client has never sent heartbeat, is treated as legacy client, which won't be dropped specially.
-This may lead to some security problems, and will be erased around 0.6.

 #### Checkout

 To ensure one room is still under control, server schedules a close action to room.
 Thus, room owner must checkout in time.
 Currently, 72 hours seems a good schedule time.